sfra/jquery.gallery.plugin/README.md

 ```
 for the list where you can drop an enlarged image (which is stored as a name of the file, but it can be easily
 used in some different way by using sessionStorage item named imgList).
+Do not forget to place img folder (which is provided in dist folder) into the root of your webpage.

 To init gallery, put in script.js the following command: